folio-org/okapi/doc/guide.md

 NOTFOUND.

 Each request may be passed through one or more filters.
 The `phase` determines the order in which filters are applied.
-At the moment that seems a bit of an overkill, since we have only one phase, `auth`, which will get invoked before the handler.
-It will be used for checking permissions.
-We assume that later we will introduce more phases, for example one to write an audit log after a request has been processed by the handler.
+At the moment we have three phases defined:
+ * `auth` will be invoked first.
+It is used for checking the X-Okapi-Token, and permissions.
+ * `pre` will be invoked just before the handler.
+It is intended for logging and reporting all requests.
+ * `post` will be invoked just after the handler.
+It is intended for logging and reporting all responses.

+We expect to add more phases as necessary.

 (In previous versions, we had handlers and filters combined in one pipeline, with numerical levels for controlling the order.
 That was deprecated